CycloneDX/cyclonedx-webpack-plugin/.github/ISSUE_TEMPLATE/ValidationError-report.md

    <!-- upload the complete output to this issue, or a pastebin of you choice and put the link here. -->
 4. Expected result:
    <!-- run the original call again
+   with options `validateResults:false, reproducibleResults:true`,
-   with option `reproducibleResults: true`, then upload the output this issue, or to a pastebin of you choice and put the link here. -->
+   then upload the output and SBOM results to this issue, or to a pastebin of you choice and put the link here. -->

 ## Environment

-- _@cyclonedx/webpack-plugin version: <!-- e.g. `v3.2.0`. -->
+- _@cyclonedx/webpack-plugin_ version: <!-- e.g. `v3.2.0`. -->
-- NPM version: <!-- get via `npm --version` -->
+- webpack version: <!-- e.g. `5.79.0` -->
 - Node version: <!-- get via `node --version` -->
 - OS: <!-- e.g. windows 11, ubuntu linux, ... -->